gnu-octave/symbolic/README.md

 1. The only dependencies are Python and SymPy.
 Consult the SymPy website (e.g., "yum install sympy" on Fedora)

-2. Download the latest release, e.g., octsympy-0.0.3.tar.gz
+2. Download the latest release, e.g., octsympy-0.0.4.tar.gz

-3. Run Octave in the folder containing the octsympy-0.0.3.tar.gz file.
+3. Run Octave in the folder containing the octsympy-0.0.4.tar.gz file.

-4. At Octave prompt, type "pkg install octsympy-0.0.03.tar.gz".
+4. At Octave prompt, type "pkg install octsympy-0.0.4.tar.gz".

 5. At Octave prompt, type "pkg load octsympy".

-6. At Octave prompt, type "syms x", then "(sin(x/2))^3".
+6. At Octave prompt, type "syms x", then "f = (sin(x/2))^3", "diff(f,x)", etc.